jwolz/yajhfc/README.txt

 CHANGES
 -------

+0.4.2:
+- Support to read recipients from text files
+- Desired window state can be specified on the command line
+- "Send only mode" without display of main window (when a document to send and neither --background nor --noclose is specified)
+- Arbitrary HylaFAX options can be specified for new fax jobs

 0.4.1:
 - Support for distribution lists in the phone book (XML+JDBC only)
 - Support for CSV phone books (e.g. for import/export)